 I was not sure if I would include Ko Samui in this selection of islands to visit from Phuket and I myself would definitely not just go there for a day.
 But it turns out that it’s possible to do that, so if you have just limited time and want to visit Koh Samui from Phuket, I want you to know that it is possible.
 Below you can find all the practical information, in the meantime here are some insider tips on how to see the best of Ko Samui in just a day.

-Start the day at the Rich Resort in Lamai – their breakfast is healthy and yummy and only costs 180 TBH.
-On top of that, you can also take a dip in their swimming pool overlooking the Lamai beach.
+Start the day at the Rich Resort in Lamai – their breakfast is healthy and yummy and very affordable.
+On top of that, you can also take a dip in their swimming pool overlooking Lamai beach.

 Next, you may want to hire a motorbike or a car for the day as it’s much easier to go around.
-Prices start from 3,000 TBH and 7,000 TBH for a day respectively.
 If you are visiting Ko Samui for just a day, make sure that you arrange to drop off the vehicle at the airport; this would make things so much easier.
 And don’t forget to drive on the left!

-The first stop I recommend is Lamai viewpoint.
+The first stop I recommend is the Lamai viewpoint.
 Afterwards continue to Grandpa & Grandma rocks (Hin Ta & Hin Yai Rocks).
 Another few minutes drive further you can see Overlap Stone.
 Don’t miss the Secret Buddha Garden (or Magic Garden).
-After that you can visit Na Muang Waterfall 2 (not 1, it is bit too far if you are short on time).
+After that, you can visit Na Muang Waterfall 2 (not 1, it is a bit too far if you are short on time).

-I suggest to head to Na Than Pier for lunch (great spot for sunsets too).
+I suggest heading to Na Than Pier for lunch (a great spot for sunsets too).
 After that, you can drive back towards the airport and check out Chewang area along the way.
 Alternatively, if you still have half a day left, make a loop through Maenam beach, fisherman’s village, and The Big Buddha Temple (Wat Phra Yai).